petrsokerin/Cobre_NeuroML/README.md

 # Cobre_NeuroML

-Repo for final project of Numerical Linear Algebra course @ Skoltech '21
+Repo for final project of Neuroimaging and Machine Learning for Biomedicine course @ My University '22

 ## Requirements
 - numpy==1.21.2